alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/seata-example/readme.md

 1.Run seata-server to start Seata server
 The example uses Nacos as the configuration and the registry storage mode is: DB uses MySQL

-2. Or click on this page [ GitHub, the official website of Seata ] ( https://github.com/seata/seata/releases ), download the latest version of Sata Server.
+2. Or click on this page GitHub, the official website of [Seata](https://github.com/seata/seata/releases ), download the latest version of Sata Server.
 Enter the bin directory after unzipping and execute the following command to start with all the startup parameters optional.

 ```$shell